Jeangowhy/opendocs/C++_Primer_5th.rst

 ---------------------

-   copy and swap Technique for writing assignment operators by copying the righthand operand followed by a call to swap to exchange the copy with the left-hand operand. copy-assignment operator Version of the
+   copy and swap Technique for writing assignment operators by copying the right-hand operand followed by a call to swap to exchange the copy with the left-hand operand. copy-assignment operator Version of the